 Here's one fact you need to know about flying Drones: crashing is imminent.
 The most important thing, however, is to prepare for such scenarios.
 To help you survive such situations, the DJI GO app contains a video cache option.

-Basically, a cache is a system that automatically and temporarily saves your files such as photos and videos in case of system malfunction.
+A cache is a system that automatically and temporarily saves your files such as photos and videos in case of system malfunction.
 Furthermore, it improves the performance of recently accessed photos temporarily stored in the RAM of a device.
 DJI's video cache option helps you to only quickly access your files, but also help in restoring pictures and videos.

 However, not everyone knows about this option, or how to recover lost files via this option.
 For this reason, we've created a step-by-step guide for you.